RottabMahmoud/wemolo-challenge/README.md

-# Crealytics Case Study Description
+# Wemolo Case Study Description

 ## What the Application does